 Connect Content Strategy to Business Strategy

-To make your content marketing more strategic, your program needs to align with the businesses’ overall strategic objectives.
+To make your content marketing more strategic, your program needs to align with the business’ overall strategic objectives.

 - Building brand awareness with a modest budget.
 Campaigns get more traction when you say something interesting.

 - Retaining and growing accounts.
-Content campaigns can expand and deepen relationships with the customers you already have, giving you a chance to demonstrate value outside of the contract renewal cycle.
+Content campaigns can expand and deepen relationships with existing customers, giving you a chance to demonstrate value outside of the contract-renewal cycle.

 As you explore those high-level strategic areas, get specific.
-Find your company’s most recent strategic plan — or at the very least, your marketing and sales team’s part of it.
-Connect your content campaign directly to priorities in that plan, and be ready to show how it will support the big picture.
+Find your company’s most recent strategic plan — or at least your marketing and sales team’s part of it.
+Show how your next content campaign directly supports the priorities in that plan — especially the ones that lead to sustainable revenue.

-“There’s always a question of whether content is being used in a strategic manner or not,” says Albert Qian, senior content marketing manager, HCM at Oracle.
+“There’s always a question of whether content is being used in a strategic manner or not,” says Albert Qian, a product marketing manager at SAS.
 “Come to the table with a clear content marketing strategy that identifies how that content will work up and down the top, middle and bottom of the funnel.”

-Tell the story of how each piece of content or campaign can drive leads, revenue or whichever metric adds most value to the conversation.
+Tell the story of how each piece of content or campaign can drive leads, revenue or whatever metric adds most value to the conversation.
 “It comes back to being able to tie the investment in content to a result that they actually care about,” says Josh Gallant, director of strategy at Foundation Marketing and former senior lead of content strategy..

 Strengthen the Connection Between Content Marketing and Sales

 Identifying content’s strategic use requires an ongoing conversation with the sales team.
-This will help you set concrete metrics and goals and give you inspiration for timely content.
+This will help you set concrete content marketing metrics and goals — and give you inspiration for timely content.
 “In order to get revenue, we need to talk about the things people care about,” Woods says.

-This is the essence of both account based marketing and demand generation programs.
+This is the essence of both account-based marketing (ABM) and demand generation programs.

 “As a content writer, you have to create content that goes directly to the salespeople,” Qian says.
-Sales can use blog posts to get the conversation started quickly, while powerful videos can move deals along more quickly.
+Sales can use blog posts to get the conversation started quickly, while powerful videos can move deals along faster.

 Cooperation and communication can also prevent sales-marketing misalignment or even rivalry (think content marketing vs. PPC) that results in content silos.
-If the marketing team develops content without input from sales, Woods notes, you risk spending time and resources on content they can’t use.
-Or sales may invest in its own content creation (the horror).
+If the marketing team develops content without input from sales, Woods notes, you risk wasting time and resources on content they can’t use.
+The worst-case scenario?
+Sales invests in its own content creation (the horror).

-Marketing can’t let sales run the show here, though.
-Salespeople will nearly always prioritize spending on bottom-of-the-funnel content over brand awareness or nurture campaigns because that’s where they are feeling the greatest pressure.
-Never mind the fact that strong brand awareness makes deals easier to close down the road, sales can struggle to see that far ahead.
+Marketing can’t let sales run the show here, however.
+Salespeople usually push for bottom-of-the-funnel content over brand awareness or nurture campaigns because that’s where they feel the greatest pressure.
+While you know how strong brand awareness makes deals easier to close down the road, sales can struggle to see that far ahead.

-Just be prepared for this, and leave space in your plan to give the sales team some quick wins through case studies, data sheets and other collateral.
-If you give them the content they need to close a few deals, you’ll earn their buy-in — and free up more trust to create top-of-funnel thought leadership and educational content.
+Don’t blame sales!
+Just be ready.
+Leave space in your plan to give the sales team quick wins through case studies, data sheets and other collateral.
+If you give sales the content they need to close a few deals, you’ll earn their buy-in for top-of-funnel thought leadership and educational content.

 Align Content Marketing Goals and Metrics

-Be strategic and intentional when defining metrics.
 “The strategy that I often break it down into is understanding whether it’s top, middle or bottom of the funnel,” Qian says.
-“Each element of the top, middle or bottom-funnel set of content always has an association with a certain type of outcome.”
+“Each element of the top-, middle- or bottom-funnel set of content always has an association with a certain type of outcome.”

 Middle-of-the-funnel content should provoke interest, Qian says.
-Prospects want to learn more about your product or service and gain an understanding of what it can do for them.
+These prospects want to learn more about your product or service — and see what it can do for them.

-Email newsletter content, high-level thought leadership and whitepapers satisfy that need.
-You can measure success here by tracking email opens, clickthrough rates and downloads.
-For content that isn’t gated, like long-form blog posts, refer to organic traffic and time on site.
+Email newsletter content, high-level thought leadership and white papers satisfy that need.
+You can measure success here by tracking email opens, clickthrough rates and downloads (for gated content).
+For content that isn’t gated, like long-form SEO blog posts, look at organic traffic and time on site.

-Once you’ve laid out what content you’re producing and the metrics you’ll use throughout the sales cycle, you can work with your sales team to define which actions trigger MQL status.
-This enables everyone to track the number of qualified leads that content marketing generates.
+Once you’ve decided what content you’re producing and the metrics you’ll use throughout the sales cycle, you can work with your sales colleagues to define which actions trigger MQL status.
+This helps everyone track qualified leads — and is a live demonstration of content marketing’s power.